syifarahmat/fabuya/README.md

 let config = {};
 fabuya.create('clientName', config).then((client) => {
+	// When QR changed or created
+	// display them on console
+	client.onQRUpdated((qr) => {
+		console.log(qr);
+	});

-	client.onQRScanned(() => {
+	// This is when the QR has been scanned client.onQRScanned(() => {
 		console.log("[*] QR Code scanned, logging in...");
 	});

+	// This is fired when new incoming/outgoing
+	// messages sent.
+Currently, the library also
+	// includes system messages
 	client.onMessage((msg) => {
 		console.log("[i] New message: ", msg.content);
 		msg.reply("Hello!");